-When using the device buffer, the conversion data stored in memory can be retrieved using a software command.
+The conversion data stored in memory can be retrieved using a software command.

 The figure below shows the correspondence between the sampling count and the conversion channel for the conversion data stored in memory.

 Input data is acquired differently depending on the memory format used.